Bluescape/helm-chart/helm-chart-sources/bluescape-monitoring-dashboards/README.md

 ## Automatic Addition

-These instructions cover how to use the `add_dashboard` script located in `<repo>/helm-charts/helm-chart-sources/bluescape-monitoring-dashboards`
+These instructions cover how to use the `generate_dashboard` script located in `<repo>/helm-charts/helm-chart-sources/bluescape-monitoring-dashboards`

 ### Pre-requisites